AKAspanion/create-spanion-app/README.md

 # create-spanion-app [![Publish](https://github.com/AKAspanion/create-spanion-app/actions/workflows/publish.yml/badge.svg)](https://github.com/AKAspanion/create-spanion-app/actions/workflows/publish.yml) ![NPM Version](https://img.shields.io/npm/v/create-spanion-app)

-Generate projects from repos using CLI.
+Generate projects from repos using CLI with additional development tools.

 Using this simple cli tool, you can copy any public repo and use it as a template for your project.
 This also has bunch of my templates baked in, which can be used.

+The tool also includes powerful development utilities:

+- **Image Scanner**: Analyze image tags in Vue.js, HTML, JavaScript, and TypeScript files
+- **Long Files Scanner**: Identify large files that might need refactoring
+- **Build Benchmark**: Performance testing for your build process

 ## Usage